WATCH: Franklin police searching for vehicle after firework thrown from moving car sets SUV ablaze

 FRANKLIN, MASS.
 (WHDH) – Franklin police are turning to the public for help as they search for a vehicle in connection with an incident earlier this month during which a lit firework thrown from a moving car set an SUV on fire.

-A video shared by police on Wednesday showed a firework being tossed out of dark-colored Toyota Corolla that ignited a vehicle parked in a driveway on East Street, resulting in it catching on fire and being a total loss.
+A video shared by police on Wednesday showed a firework being tossed out of dark-colored Toyota Corolla that ignited a Subaru parked in Pat Jarvis’ driveway on East Street, resulting in it catching on fire and being a total loss.

+“The video is kind of strange to watch as you see it skip across the driveway and lodge it the vehicle in just the perfect spot to be able to ignite the front of the car,” Franklin Police Sgt.
+Brian Johnson said.

+Jarvis can’t even watch the video of her Subaru being consumed by flames.

 Police say residents reported the vehicle driving around the area and throwing fireworks for several days.